svn2github/curl-ext/LIBRARY/trunk/README.txt

  CHANGES
 =========

+0.6.3 Release (August 2011)
+  o New tests for gantt and fix bugs o New ExtStyleManage supports selector patterns for nested objects

 0.6.1 Release (1 June 2011)
   o Fix TransitionFrame "badly timed finish layout" o Improve the make-zips script to check for certain .scurl files